Our history – for keeps12th March 2019

 Between 2017 and 2020, Causeway Coast and Glens Borough Council Museum Services supported a range of community-led projects, along with a range of events, showcases and resources exploring the history of the Causeway area.

 Place Names and Field Names of Culfeightrin

 Carey Historical Society developed a fieldnames project for the parish of Culfeightrin, near Ballycastle.
 The project was developed to build on earlier work under the Heart of the Glens Partnership Scheme, funded by Heritage Lottery Fund and managed by Causeway Coast and Glens Heritage Trust.
 By holding a series of mapping days and interviewing local people, along with extensive archival research, they produced a detailed volume recording and publishing the historic names of the area and their backgrounds.
 They also mapped the families who lived in the parish over the years.

 Hardcopies of the Place Names and Field Names of Culfeightrin are free and can be picked up from Ballycastle Museum, Ballymoney Museum, or by contacting Causeway Coast and Glens Borough Council Museum Services through this website.

-A digital copy of Place Names and Field Names of Culfeightrin may be downloaded here from RESOURCES.
+A digital copy of Place Names and Field Names of Culfeightrin may be downloaded here from the RESOURCES page.